Rob Mariano: Season 7

-As an engaged couple, Mariano and his fiancée Amber Brkich participated in the seventh season of The Amazing Race and came in second place.
-During a Roadblock challenge in Mendoza, Argentina, in the third leg of the race, contestants had to eat four pounds of meat.
-Mariano began the roadblock but very quickly determined he would not or could not eat that quantity.
+As an engaged couple, Mariano and Amber Brkich participated in the seventh season of The Amazing Race, finishing in second place.
+During a Roadblock challenge in Mendoza, Argentina, in the third leg of the race, contestants had to eat 4 lb of meat.
+Mariano began the roadblock, but very quickly determined he would not or could not eat that quantity.
 The penalty for not finishing the Roadblock was a four-hour delay.
-By convincing several other contestants to refuse to participate, he ensured that several contestants were on the same timetable as he and Brkich.
-Also in South America, Mariano pooled his money with some other racers to bribe the bus driver into letting the teams that contributed off earlier.
-When Mariano bribed the driver, he used none of his own money.
+By convincing a few other contestants to refuse to participate, Mariano ensured that several contestants were on the same timetable as he and Brkich were.
+Also in South America, Mariano pooled his money with some other racers to bribe the bus driver into letting off earlier the teams that had contributed; Mariano, though, used none of his own money.

-In Botswana, during the sixth leg of the race, the couple was criticized by fellow racers, as well as host Phil Keoghan, when they drove by the car accident of another team, brothers Brian and Greg, without stopping.
+In Botswana, during the sixth leg of the race, Mariano and Brkich were criticized by fellow racers, as well as by host Phil Keoghan, when they drove by the car accident of another team, brothers Brian and Greg Smith, without stopping.
 Their fellow competitors all checked in with the brothers prior to continuing on to the next stage of the race.
 In southern Africa, Mariano and Brkich saw their own photo on a magazine cover.

-Mariano and Brkich ultimately finished in second place behind married couple, Uchenna and Joyce.
-Amongst fans, there has been much speculation surrounding the final leg of the race.
-It has been argued that the production crew had intervened with the airport authorities and aided Uchenna and Joyce onto the same, earlier plane as Mariano and Brkich.
+Mariano and Brkich ultimately finished in second place behind married couple Uchenna and Joyce Agu.
+Amongst fans, there was much speculation surrounding the final leg of the race.
+It was argued that the production crew had intervened with airport authorities and aided Uchenna and Joyce onto the same, earlier plane as Mariano and Brkich had been on.
 In the "Revisiting the Race" special feature on the Season 7 DVD, Mariano, along with Uchenna and Keoghan, denied these accusations.
-Mariano describes Uchenna running around frantically trying to get onto the flight, which the final edited version of the show does not portray.
-Keoghan cites the fact that the decision to re-open the door rested solely with the pilot, and that intervention by the production crew would have resulted in someone leaking such information out.
-Although Mariano and Brkich lost the one million dollar grand prize and The Amazing Race 7 winners' title at the final leg of the race, they managed to win the 2nd, 4th, 7th, and 10th legs.
+Mariano described Uchenna running around frantically trying to get onto the flight, which the final edited version of the show does not portray.
+Keoghan said that the decision to re-open the door rested solely with the pilot, and that intervention by the production crew would have resulted in someone leaking such information out.
+Although Mariano and Brkich lost the one million dollar grand prize and The Amazing Race 7 winners' title at the final leg of the race, they managed to win the second, fourth, seventh, and tenth legs.
 They were also the only team to not come in last place on any legs of the race.

 All-Stars

-The Marianos later competed in the All-Stars season of The Amazing Race, which began airing in February 2007.
+The Marianos later competed in the first All-Stars season of The Amazing Race, which began airing in February 2007.
 The couple's racing status was listed as "newlyweds".
-While they had set a record for The Amazing Race, coming in first place for the first three legs, they were eliminated on the fourth leg of the race.
+While they had set a record for The Amazing Race by winning the first three legs, the Marianos were eliminated on the fourth leg of the race.